 /To Bring You My Love

-The transformation from the raw, punkish feel of Harvey's first few albums to this were one hell of a leap.
+The transformation from the raw, punkish feel of Harvey's first few albums to this was one hell of a leap.
 Gone was the screaming and squalling, in the main, for a pitch-dark, bluesy rumble that perhaps fitted her voice better than what she had done before.
 Two contrasting tracks are the picks for me – the creepy lead single Down by the Water (that deals with infanticide), and the swamp-blues-rock of Long Snake Moan.
-Neither sound anything like she'd tried before, and were a signpost to the rest of her career to date – a fearless experimental streak that has seen Polly Harvey try any number of styles since and come up smelling of roses, as it were, every time.
+Neither sound anything like she'd tried before, and were a signpost to the rest of her career to date – a fearless experimental streak that has seen Polly Harvey try any number of styles since and come up smelling of roses, as it were every time.

-The last truly brilliant Ministry album, before Al Jourgensen disappeared into a something of a creative desert, partly caused I suspect by the drugs being consumed.
-Things may have picked up a bit before he called it a day the other year, but it's this that remains the high-water-mark, not that the previous two albums of the classic trio were any worse.
+The last truly brilliant Ministry album, before Al Jourgensen disappeared into something of a creative desert, partly caused I suspect by the drugs being consumed.
+Things may have picked up a bit before he called it a day the other year, but it's this that remains the high water mark, not that the previous two albums of the classic trio were any worse.
 More "metal" than the previous two, this had an unbelievable crossover potential and realised it all.
 The three singles, of course, are the first to mind – the political fury of N.W.O., the drug-induced chaos of Just One Fix, and the demented Jesus Built My Hotrod.
 But then there are two really awesome moments later on – the terrifying, nightmarish Scare Crow, and the mighty title track where Al manages to bring together thunderous industrial metal and choral hymns, with tongue-deeply-in-cheek.

 /Morning Dove White